BIRMINGHAM RECORD COLLECTORS

 By the time you receive this the 60th anniversary of what has become known as ‘The Day The Music Died’ will have passed.
 On February 3, 1959 a tragic plane crash took the lives of Buddy Holly, Ritchie Valens, and the J. P. Richardson, aka, the Big Bopper.
 Their last tour, the Winter Dance Party began that year on January 23 and after they had performed at the Surf Ballroom in Clear Lake, IA the night of February 2, the three boarded a plane to take them to the next venue in Moorehead, MN and the rest is history.

 Of course music continued and rock never really died but in my own opinion the type of music we heard on the radio during the early years of R&R did change.
 If we take 1954 as the beginning of the time when R&R exploded onto the scene with Elvis’ Sun recordings and as he begins performing in small towns and small venues spreading the rock sound then it was approximately less than 5 years before ‘the day the music died’.
 During that time we had Elvis shaking all over the stage singing loud and giving listeners that new sound of rock.
 Along with him there was piano rock with Jerry Lee Lewis and Little Richard, the rockabilly sounds of Carl Perkins, Johnny Burnette, Wanda Jackson, Johnny Cash, and the rock sounds of Gene Vincent, Chuck Berry, Bo Diddley and Eddie Cochran just to name a few.
-Now don’t forget to give credit to Bill Haley who had ‘Rock Around The Clock’ soar to # 1 ten months before Elvis had his first national hit and already had a top ten hit with ‘Shake, Rattle And Roll’ ten months before that.
+Now don’t forget to give credit to Bill Haley who had ‘Rock Around The Clock’ soar to # 1 ten months before Elvis had his first national hit and already had a top ten hit with ‘Shake, Rattle And Roll’ ten months before that look at this now.

 Things were really rocking and rolling during the mid-fifties with a sound the teenagers and baby boomers couldn’t get enough of.
 So did anything really change after Feb 3, 1959?
 Looking at the artists charting and the type of music being played maybe there was.
 Of course there were other factors as well.
 Not only did three rockers die that February night but in just over a year Eddie Cochran would die in a car crash, Elvis would be drafted in early 1958 and when he returned it wasn’t long before he began doing those movies and his music wasn’t like the rockers when he began.
 Chuck Berry would have legal problems beginning in late 1959 and ultimately having him spend over a year in jail.
 Lots of radio stations quit playing Jerry Lee Lewis records after it was revealed he had married his first cousin once removed and that she was 13 years old although he said she was 15.
 And in early 1958 Little Richard would begin giving up rock music for the ministry.
 It seemed that no one took the places of the well-known rockers or at least doing the wilder rock they had been doing.